pixelize/react-styled-mediaquery/README.md

 	    desktop: "1024px"
     };

-You can also you with a custom declarative breakpoint in pixel i.e:
+You can also use the function with a custom declarative breakpoint in pixel i.e:

     ${mediaQuery("<", "638px")`
     	background: blue;